 At that special Christmas event last year, one man came to Christ who has now become an elected regional leader.
 He and Pastor Isaiah have built a strong friendship and he has become an outspoken advocate for the work of the Gospel in the region.
 In addition, one of the local village mayors who had fiercely opposed Isaiah was replaced by a new mayor.

 At a recent public meeting with residents from one of the key villages, the new mayor spoke very openly about tensions in the community regarding Isaiah and his work.
-He asked the residents very plainly, “Are we going to support the Christians living among us and work with them to improve our community, or are we going to side with the monks to kick them out?”
+He asked the residents very plainly, “Are we going to support the Christians living among us and work with them to improve our community, or are we going to side with their enemies to kick them out?”

 There was overwhelming support from the residents.
-Only two people voted against the Christians – the former mayor and one Buddhist monk.
+Only two people voted against the Christians – the former mayor and one religious leader.
 Everyone else agreed to open their hearts and support Pastor Isaiah’s initiatives on his land.
 It was a turning point, a critical step in setting things straight and opening a door for future ministry.

 Soon after, the mayors from eleven villages in the area came to meet with Pastor Isaiah on his land.
 They met for hours together as many others stood by to wait for the outcome.
 Afterward, it was announced that the group had come to extend a formal welcome and an invitation to work freely in the region.
 It was a new official partnership.